eos/eos/doc/use-cases.rst

    )
    observables=(obs_mu, obs_tau, obs_R_D)

-In the above, we made sure to use :code:`form-factors=BSZ2015` to ensure that the right form factor plugin is used.
+In the above, we made sure to provide the option :code:`form-factors=BSZ2015` to ensure that the right form factor plugin is used.

 Sampling from the log(posterior) and -- at the same time -- producing posterior-predictive samples of the :code:`observables` is achieved by running: